Your Custom Text Here

 Writing Workshops Los Angeles was founded by Edan Lepucki, and she currently serves as Director of Special Projects.
 Edan is the author of the New York Times bestselling novel California, which was a Barnes and Noble Discover Great Reads pick and an Amazon best book of the month.
 Her next novel, Woman No. 17, was named a notable book of the year by the Washington Post, the San Francisco Chronicle, and POPSUGAR.
 Edan holds an MFA in creative writing from the Iowa Writers’ Workshop, and she has taught at the University of Iowa, Oberlin College, the Gotham Writers’ Workshop, the Squaw Valley Writers Conference, and the UCLA Extension Writers’ Program.
 Her fiction and nonfiction have been published in McSweeney’s, the Los Angeles Times, Narrative Magazine, the New York Times, and the Los Angeles Review, among other publications, and she’s a staff writer for The Millions.
 Edan has received fellowships from the Vermont Studio Center, the Ucross Foundation, and Squaw Valley Writers Conference.
 The winner of the 2009 James D. Phelan Award, she has also published a novella, If You’re Not Yet Like Me.
-To contact Edan, email firstname.lastname@example.org.
+To contact Edan, email email@example.com.